 Here you'll find iconic locomotives, King George V and City of Truro as well as the very splendid Ditcheat Manor.
 To add to the glamour and further illustrate the oppulance and elegance of GWR travel, a Royal Carriage and 1934 Buffet Car await.

 Expect to hear train whistles, doors slamming and station announcements as you are truly transported back in time.

 Speed to the West

-The journey is completed in the final 'Speed to the West' section where displays evoke the railway’s role as the 'Holiday Line'.
-Some of the Great Western Railway's famous posters and advertising material are shown, plus a section on the famous annual 'Swindon Trip' holiday and a reconstructed seaside pier complete with working vintage amusement machines.
+Your journey is completed in the final 'Speed to the West' section where displays evoke the railway’s role as the 'Holiday Line'.
+Some of the Great Western Railway's famous posters and advertising material are shown.